2015 Training Programs

-Two hour group training with a 14 to 1 player coach ratio that runs from February through April, that includes an hour of footwork and agility and an hour of fundamental throwing.Michigan Ohio
+Two hour group training with a 14 to 1 player coach ratio that runs from February through April, that includes an hour of footwork and agility and an hour of fundamental throwing and pass catching.Michigan Ohio

-Terry Copacia has been instrumental in developing a long list of successful high school quarterbacks at both the high schools that he coached at.
-Hundreds of quarterbacks who have attended his camps and have gone on to play college football.
+Terry Copacia has been instrumental in developing a long list of successful high school quarterbacks at both the high schools that he coached at as well as the hundreds of quarterbacks who have attended his camps and have gone on to play college football.
 He helped to develop one of the most successful passing attacks in the State of Michigan at Eisenhower High School (MI).
-Coach Copacia's quarterbacks combined to throw for over 50,000 yards and 430 touchdowns during his last 26 seasons as a high school football coach.Learn More About Coach Copacia
+Coach Copacia's quarterbacks have combined to throw for over 50,000 yards and 430 touchdowns during his last 26 seasons as a high school football coach.Learn More About Coach Copacia

 How to Reach Your Potential as a Quarterback